shachi-i/Monte-Carlo-Simulation/README.md

 💬 Author

-👩‍💻 [Your Name]
+👩‍💻 Shachi
 A Computer Science student exploring Quantitative Finance, Machine Learning, and Data Science.
-Fascinated by how randomness, probability, and code can model financial reality 🎯
+Fascinated by how randomness, probability, and code can model financial reality